Chabařovice: Administrative division

+Etymology

+The initial name of Chabařovice was Chrabrovice and was derived from the personal name Chrabra, meaning "the village of Chrabra's people".
+Various distorted names were used in the 14th and 15th centuries.
+The form Chabařovice has been used since the end of the 15th century.

 Geography

 Chabařovice is located west of Ústí nad Labem, in its immediate vicinity.
-It lies in the eastern tip of the Most Basin lowland.
+It lies in the eastern tip of the Most Basin.
 The municipal territory is rich in fishponds, supplied mostly by the stream Ždírnický potok.
 There is also half of the artificial Lake Milada in the territory of Chabařovice, which is a frequent tourist destination.

 History

-The first written mention of Chabařovice is in the list of parish churches of the Roman Catholic Archdiocese of Prague from 1352, where the village was listed as a part of the Rýzmburk estate.
-The name Chabařovice became established at the end of the 15th century.
+The first written mention of Chabařovice is in the list of parish churches of the Archdiocese of Prague from 1352, where the village was listed as a part of the Rýzmburk estate.
 During the Hussite Wars in 1426, the village was the battlefield of the Battle of Aussig between the Crusaders and the Hussites, which is considered the bloodiest battle of the Hussite Wars.
 In 1520, Chabařovice was mentioned as a town with the rights to brew beer and produce malt.

-Until the Germans were expelled after World War II, it was inhabited mainly by the German population, which made up two thirds of the population.
+Until World War II, ethnic Germans made up about two thirds of the town's population.
+After World War II, the German-speaking population was expelled.

 Coal was discovered around the town in 1774.
 Initially it helped the town's prosperity, but in the last quarter of the 20th century, the abolition of Chabařovice was planned for 1997 due to coal mining.
 In 1991, however, a government decision revoked this plan.
-In 1986, Chabařovice was joined to Ústí nad Labem, but in 1990, it became a separate town again.
+In 1986, Chabařovice was annexed to Ústí nad Labem, but in 1990, it became again a separate town.

 Transport

 The D8 motorway (part of the European route E55) from Ústí nad Labem to the Czech-German border runs next to the town.

+The railway line Děčín–Kadaň runs through the territory of Chabařovice, but there is no train station.